 At the Annual General Meeting on May 17, 2023, the company launched another incentive program with 500,000 warrants aimed at the company's Chief Executive Officer.
 For more details, please see "Share-related compensation programs" in the report.

-As of the closing date of March 31, 2024, a total of 500,000 warrants were issued.
-However, this results in a dilution effect of 0 percent on the closing date.
+As of the closing date of December 31, 2024, a total of 500,000 warrants were issued.
+This gives a dilution effect of 0 percent on the closing date.

 Cash flow and investments